whatgoodisaroad/cablejs/README.md

       }
     });

 That's it!
-This is all the code needed to have a live upading preview.
-A working example of this tool can be found in `examples/markdown.htm` in the repository.
+This is all the code needed to have a live updating preview.
+It's vanilla JavaScript running in strict mode: no fake pseudo-JS syntax that needs to be pre-processed.
+No magic markup tags that need to be synchronized.

+A working example of this previewer can be found in `examples/markdown.htm` in the repository.
 Consult the *Building* section of the readme for help running the example.

 Cable can do much more.
 There are a number of different kinds of nodes which can be added to the graph, including different kinds of events, data-sources,